Jlncgn/Jlncgn/README.md

-- 👋 Hi, I’m @Jlncgn, a Junior Software Developer in the making!
+- 👋 Hi, I’m Julien, a Junior Software Developer in the making!
 - 👀 I’m interested in FrontEnd Development, Mobile App Development.
 - 🌱 I’m currently learning JavaScript and Ruby On Rails at Le Wagon Coding Bootcamp in Melbourne.
 - 💞️ I’m looking to collaborate on ...